Shot of train passing

 For decades, the rail industry has been battling a complex and costly problem.
 In parts of the country’s vast track network, there are spots where the lines deteriorate rapidly – sometimes as often as every six weeks.
 Constantly fixing them is a drain on time and resources, resulting in higher carbon emissions and also increasing safety risks with engineers having to be on the track so regularly.
-But now, thanks to research by academics at the University of Southampton, these weak points can be spotted early and the problem solved, saving the rail industry millions of pounds in repairs.
+But now, thanks to research by academics at the University of Southampton, these weak points can be spotted early and the problem solved, potentially saving the rail industry millions of pounds in repairs.

 Researcher Dr David Milne was first funded by Network Rail almost a decade ago as a PhD student to carry out research into using sensors to improve rail maintenance, and that groundbreaking work continues today.
-His first project involved embedding sensors under spots along lines that needed regular maintenance visits to monitor movement in the track.
+His first project involved embedding sensors at spots along lines that needed regular maintenance visits to monitor movement in the track.

 David says: “I worked very closely with a project engineer to design and employ a set of equipment that monitored the track movements to take measurements they wouldn’t normally get.
 They used that technique at different problem sites to understand what was going on and give them the confidence to try more innovative approaches to maintenance.”